webermn15/scrollcarousel/README.md

 #### Features todo
 * Extract API for passing custom button classes
-* Dynamically add theme classes on instantiation
+* Dynamically add theme classes on instantiation (bad? need those classes for it to work without js)
 * Provide optional splitting of background from items (item takes up full width of carousel, bg images fade out/in on item change)
 * Keep it as customizable as possible!
-* Write API documentation
+* Write API documentation (WIP)
 * Add clickable overlay to any visible but unaligned items that allows you to click an item and center it